 Last year marked the 800th anniversary of The St. Thomas Boys Choir in Leipzig, one of the oldest and most famous boys choirs in the world.
 The St. Thomas Boys Choir has been a prized musical institution since 1212.
 While serving as its cantor, Johann Sebastian Bach wrote some of his greatest pieces for the choir to perform during his residence from 1723 until his death in 1750.

 Art and Culture in Leipzig

 After being housed in temporary venues for 61 years, Leipzig’s brand new Museum of Fine Arts finally opened in 2004.
 This 80,000 sqaure foot ‘art cube’ is the first large new museum to have been built in eastern Germany since 1945.

-The Spinnerei is a former cotton mill in the trendy Plagwitz district.
-It’s been turned into huge space of artists’ studios, galleries, exhibition halls, and even an old film projector cinema.
-I was really excited to tour this space and that’s part of an upcoming post!
+The Leipzig Spinnerei is a former cotton mill in the trendy Plagwitz district.
+It’s been turned into huge space of artists studios, galleries, exhibition halls, and even an old film projector cinema.
+I was really excited to tour the Leipzig Spinnerei space.
+Click on that link to read the post!

 The Monument to the Battle of Nations was inaugurated in 1913 to mark the centenary of the Battle of Nations, also known as the Battle of Leipzig.
 In October 1813, the people oppressed by Napoleon joined forces outside the city gates of Leipzig.
 Austrians, Prussians, Russians and Swedes fought against Napoleon’s army.
 Involving 500,000 soldiers, it was the biggest battle ever in world history, marking the decisive turning point in the war of liberation from Napoleonic rule.
 Today, the 300-foot tall Monument of the Battle of Nations is the tallest accessible memorial in Europe.